mmKALLL/tower-battles/readme.txt

-Tower Battles version 0.3
+Tower Battles version 1.0-alpha.

+An extremely customizable tower defense game.
+Made in a fairly short timeframe.
+The code is a mess, but at least the game is somewhat cool.

 Run with -debug program argument to enable debug messages in console.

 Very brief rundown on the classes:

-Essentially Manager brings together all the program components, GUI represents the MainFrame, GameScreen is the actual drawn surface (using Graphics2D) and the other classes represent a single component of the gameplay, often with companion objects that help streamline their processing.
+Manager - brings together all the program components GUI - represents the MainFrame
+GameScreen - is the actual drawn surface (using Graphics2D) The other classes represent a single component of the gameplay, often with companion objects that help streamline their processing.